Misterio77/website/_posts/2021-06-08-hello-world.md

 My reason for this is my aim of using [base16](https://github.com/chriskempson/base16) schemes to dynamically theme my website (170+ themes!) in a lazy way.
 That is, only loading any specific scheme on demand.
 Using a preprocessor would end up in generating full CSS sheets for each scheme option, which is not very bandwidth effective.

 There's a plethora of different ways to offer schemes to a user.
-I did by factoring out all colors on my base CSS sheet to variables, and using [flavours](https://github.com/misterio77/flavours) to generate a CSS sheet (with just the 16 color variables) for each scheme.
-These can be selected using a `input` field, and will set the `link` tag's `href` value to the scheme, overwriting the default two schemes (one light and one dark, for `prefers-color-scheme: dark`) i specified on the base sheet.
+I did it by factoring out all colors on my base CSS sheet to variables, and using [flavours](https://github.com/misterio77/flavours) to generate a CSS sheet (with just the 16 color variables) for each existing scheme.
+These can be selected using a `input` field (check the palette button at the top), and will set a `link` tag's `href` value to the scheme, taking precedence over the default two schemes (one light and one dark, for `prefers-color-scheme: dark`) i specified on the base sheet.

 With that done, i also set a tiny `localStorage` key to the browser, so the scheme preference can be persisted across visits.